Is Your Credit Card Debt Too High? Here’s How to Know (and What to Do)

 Strategies to Reduce Credit Card Debt

-If this article has led you to the conclusion that you do, in fact, have too much credit card debt, you have options.
+If you do, in fact, have too much credit card debt, you have options.
 If you need to reduce your credit card debt, you can use the debt snowball method, debt avalanche method, debt consolidation loans or balance transfer cards.

 These are two debt payoff strategies that have a similar concept but different priorities.
 For debt snowball, you pay off your smallest debt first then work your way toward your largest.
 This works well for people who like quick wins and don’t have as much high-interest debt.
 For debt avalanche, you prioritize your highest interest debt first then your next highest and so on.
 This method is better for people who don’t need to pay off debt quickly, but want to save on interest.

-Debt consolidation loans can save you money on interest and simplify your debt repayment journey.
-That’s because you take out one loan to pay off your cards.
-You then pay back the loan that hopefully has a lower interest rate.
 Balance transfer cards work well for those who could catch up if they got a break on interest.
 You move your existing debt to the new card and enjoy a 0% APR period — usually 12 to 21 months — where you don’t accrue interest.
+Then use that time to pay off your debt faster and for less money.

 FAQs About How Much Credit Card Debt is Too Much